cybertraining-dsc/fa20-523-330/project/project.md

 For the conclusion I should be able to point out any trends that could help potential grow in brazil by introducing more products or determining which products aren&#39;t as important or which prices should be increased for the sake of profit.

+## Introduction
+Brazil has the largest E-commerce market in Latin America.
+"It has been estimated that the country accounts for over one third of the region's ecommerce market"[2].
+However, the growth of the potential e-commerce giant has problems that could potential stunt its long term growth.
+In this analysis I will try to better illustrate a better picture to determine more partical ways to increase e-commerce growth in Brazil and possibile by extention this method can be superimposed on other regions of the world.

 ## Refrences
 1. Olist.
 “Brazilian E-Commerce Public Dataset by Olist.”
 Kaggle, 29 Nov.
 2018, www.kaggle.com/olistbr/brazilian-ecommerce.
+2. Navarro, José Gabriel.
+“Topic: E-Commerce in Brazil.”
+Statista, www.statista.com/topics/4697/e-commerce-in-brazil/.